backstage/backstage/packages/test-utils/api-report.md

     set<T>(key: string, data: T): Promise<void>;
     }

-// Warning: (ae-missing-release-tag) "MockStorageBucket" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type MockStorageBucket = {
     [key: string]: any;
 };

-// Warning: (ae-missing-release-tag) "msw" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const msw: {
     setupDefaultHandlers: (worker: {